-A low volume of large enterprise customers with high ARPA who purchase after a long sales cycle involving people from both organisations.
+A low volume of large enterprise customers with high ARPA who purchase after a long sales cycle involving people from both organizations.

 Churn is a vital metric in SaaS and it is typically given as a percentage.
 However, percentage-based churn can be a misleading metric when operating in the enterprise SaaS space since one big customer churning may not greatly alter your churn %, but it could have a significant effect on your ARR.
 As a result, be aware of the different types of churn and make sure you also monitor actual dollar churn.

-- Clearly identified buyer personas built around the key decision makers within your target organisations
+- Clearly identified ideal customer profiles built around the key decision-makers within your target organizations

 - A highly effective inbound marketing machine powered by excellent content marketing